tarangharsola/Java_Audi/notes.md

 - It should **always** be in the first line of the constructor.

 > Create a librarian and a principal.
 Each class should have its own state and behavior.
 Let the classes have only parameterized constructors. principle and librarian and teacher eat their lunch together after performing their duties.

+### What is overriding?

+When the child class / derived class requires the same functionality as the parent class but wants to change its implimentation, then it wants to re define that method in its own class.
+This process is called as over riding.

+There are several rules for over riding :

+1. The name of the method should be same.
+2. Parameter list ( no. of parameters, data type, and order of parameters ) should be same.
+3. Return type should be same / should be the subclass of the return type of the overridden method. ( Law of Covariance )
+4. Access modifiers should not be restricted.
+5. The one in parent class is over ridden, the one in child class is over riding.